Brown eye colour facts: What causes eyes to be brown?

 Research at the University of Pittsburgh found that women with dark-coloured eyes seemed to experience more pain when giving birth compared with mothers with light-coloured eyes.
 The women with light-coloured eyes also had less anxiety, depression, negative thoughts and sleep disturbances than the women with brown eyes.

 Also, researchers in Australia found that people with dark brown irises were more likely to develop cataracts than people with lighter-coloured eyes.
 So be sure to wear sunglasses that protect your eyes from UV radiation outdoors if you have brown eyes.
-(In most cases, polarized sunglasses offer the greatest comfort in bright sunlight.)
+(In most cases, polarised sunglasses offer the greatest comfort in bright sunlight.)

 Brown eyes: More trustworthy?